DakshC17/local-llm-benchmark/README.md

 - Each script only runs once, sends a small prompt → keeps resources low
 - You compared speed & latency between models → this answers "which models can your machine run & at what speed".
+---

+##  **Final Summary & Comparison**

+After benchmarking three local LLMs on the same machine using **Ollama**, we compared their latency and generation speed.

+## ✏ **Conclusion**

+- ✅ **Gemma 2B** showed the **fastest generation speed** and highest tokens per minute (tpm), making it the most responsive on local hardware.
+- 🐉 **Qwen 2.5** had slightly lower elapsed time but produced fewer tokens, leading to lower overall speed.
+- 🦙 **Llama 3.1 8B** took the longest time and had the slowest generation speed due to its larger size and resource demands.

+These results show the trade-offs between speed, latency, and model size.
+Running such local benchmarks helps decide if running models locally is beneficial compared to cloud inference.

+> 📦 *This completes the GOAL :*
+> We benchmarked open-source models locally, measured latency & tpm, and documented results to evaluate local deployment benefits.

+---

 ## 📄 License